 Equine distress can stem from many factors, including, but not limited to injury, trauma, illness, fear, and boredom.
 While there are many common distress conditions (eg, colic, being cast, foaling), colic is of the greatest concern because it’s the leading natural cause of death in horses, second only to old age.
 Horses are prey animals who instinctually suppress expression of pain and distress as a mechanism to avoid predators.
 Coupled with the fact that horses are often unsupervised overnight or in remote locations, identification of equine distress is challenging.

 Historically, assessment of distress in horses has been a labor-intense task that requires the piecing together of different clinical variables with a strong reliance upon subjective and intermittent behavioral observation.
 While veterinarians and others routinely rely on scoring systems in clinical practice, including several for pain, each have their shortcomings and there is no gold standard today.

 The EDI® is a new and objective 10-point scale that makes understanding your horse’s well-being easy.
-Your horse’s EDI® score (0=no distress, 10=high distress) is a composite value derived from multiple parameters, including biometric data, behavioral inputs, environmental conditions, and pre-existing risk factors, using a proprietary Fuzzy Inference System.
+Your horse’s EDI® score is an objective measure of their relative distress and general well-being at any given point in time.
+This score is a composite value derived from multiple parameters, including biometric and behavioral inputs, environmental conditions, pre-existing risk factors, and more using a proprietary Fuzzy Inference System